latitudesh/terraform-provider-latitudesh/docs/resources/server.md

 - `ssh_keys` (List of Number) List of server SSH key ids
 - `user_data` (Number) The id of user data to set on the server
-- `ipxe_url` (String) URL where iPXE script is stored on, necessary for custom image deployments.
-This attribute is required when operating system iPXE is selected.
+- `ipxe_url` (String) Public URL for the iPXE script.
+Required for custom image deployments.
+Learn more: https://docs.latitude.sh/docs/custom-image-ipxe

 ### Read-Only